NamanSatish/namansatish.github.io/_projects/splang.md

   </div>
 </div>

 Splang is designed to work with Spotify, a music streaming service and application developed by Spotify Technology S.A.
-This feature-rich IDE enables users to create, edit, share, and collaborate on Splang programs through their playlist interface.
+This **feature-rich IDE** enables users to create, edit, share, and collaborate on Splang programs through their playlist interface, all while listening to music!
 A public method to execute Splang programs is in development, but in the interim, users can run their programs locally.

 # Language Design